Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/migration_guide.md

 There are a variety of new features in version 1.0 of the Monitor Query library.
 Some include:

-- The ability to query a batch of queries with the `LogsQueryClient.query_batch()` API.
+- The ability to execute a batch of queries with the `LogsQueryClient.query_batch()` API.
 - The ability to configure the retry policy used by the operations on the client.
 - Authentication with Azure Active Directory (Azure AD) credentials using [`azure-identity`](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/identity/azure-identity/README.md).